Thoughts on Man's Purpose in Life

 I do not claim to have a magic answer, but I believe there are some basic principles of existence, propounded by thinkers through the ages, which can guide us toward the goal of finding a purpose in life.

-TO READ IN FULL, PLEASE DOWNLOAD THE PDF FOUND ON THE RIGHT SIDEBAR.
+TO READ IN FULL, PLEASE DOWNLOAD THE ATTACHED PDF.